Python API Reference

 return model(x)

-You can set endpoint name and also provide tags, which will be added to each recorded trace.
+You can set operation name and also provide tags, which will be added to each recorded trace.

 def predict(x):